imagej/imagej.github.io/pages/Help.md

 description: test description
 ---

-The ImageJ community firmly believes in public discussion of the software.
+%Replace% HelpMenu %Replace% The ImageJ community firmly believes in public discussion of the software.
 In this way, each question benefits not only the one asking, but everyone in the community, including everyone who subsequently does a [web search](http://search.imagej.net/) on the same topic.

 # Searching ImageJ resources

 There is a convenient online search interface:

+{% include BigLink content="url=<https://search.imagej.net/>" %}

 # Getting help with ImageJ

+%Replace% RecommendedContact %Replace%

 ## Ways to get help

-There are several popular communication channels:
+There are several popular communication channels: %Replace% Communication %Replace%

 # Troubleshooting